"We only have one earth, so we have to take care of her."

-Try reviewing your family practices to see if they are earth friendly; attending community events like a farmer's market; reading books about the environment; spending time in the natural world together; or planning family activities that will give children the message, "It's my world, I can and will take care of it."
+Try reviewing your family practices to see if they are earth friendly: attend community events like farmer's markets, read books about the environment, spend time in the natural world together, and plan family activities that give children the message, "It's my world, I can and will take care of it."

 Below are a few suggested family practices to make every day Earth Day:

 - Bike, walk, or use public transportation when possible instead of driving.

 - Turn off lights, TVs, and other electronic equipment, when not in use.

 - Turn off the water faucet after washing hands or while brushing teeth.